 If you’ve suffered an injury in an accident you may be overwhelmed.
 Hiring an attorney to handle a complex personal injury claim will give you time to focus on your recovery and put your claim in the hands of a professional.
-Take advantage of free consultations offered by Los Angeles personal injury attorneys.
+Take advantage of free consultations offered by personal injury attorneys in Los Angeles.
 At the meetings, ask questions and determine which attorney is the best fit for you and your case.

 Keeping the Statute of Limitations in Mind